docker-hy/docker-hy.github.io/data/part-1/section-4.md

 $ youtube-dl https://imgur.com/JY5tHqr
 ```

 So now when we know exactly what we need.
 Starting FROM ubuntu:18.04, add these to our `Dockerfile`.
-We should always try to keep the most prone to change rows at the bottom, by adding the instructions to the bottom we can preserve our cached layers - this is handy practise to speed up creating the initial version of a Dockerfile when it has time consuming operations like downloads.
+We should always try to keep the most prone to change rows at the bottom, by adding the instructions to the bottom we can preserve our cached layers - this is handy practise to speed up creating the initial version of a Dockerfile when it has time-consuming operations like downloads.
 Also added WORKDIR, this will ensure the videos will be downloaded there.

 ```dockerfile
 FROM ubuntu:18.04